 The Kendeda Building for Innovative Sustainable Design at Georgia Tech stands as a beacon of transformative sustainable design in the Southeast.
 A product of a visionary partnership between The Kendeda Fund and Georgia Tech, this building is a Living Building Challenge, LEED Platinum, LEED Zero Energy, and LEED Zero Water certified marvel.
-Situated at the heart of the campus, it anchors the 8-acre Eco-Commons, offering a blend of active learning classrooms, administrative spaces, and exhibit areas.
+Situated at the heart of the campus, it anchors the eight-acre EcoCommons, offering a blend of active learning classrooms, administrative spaces, and exhibit areas.
 The design integrates the built environment harmoniously with the natural surroundings, fostering a dynamic setting for interdisciplinary education and research.
 Notably, the west-facing Regenerative Porch exemplifies this integration by providing shaded outdoor spaces that collect solar energy and rainwater.
 With accolades ranging from American Council of Engineering Companies awards to LEED recognitions, the Kendeda Building serves as a living laboratory, inspiring future generations with its regenerative capabilities and commitment to sustainable practices.

 Atlanta, GA

-Living Building Challenge Certified,
+Living Building Challenge Certified

 LEED Platinum